-The Office for the Arts maintains a recording archive (search for "Jazz Office for the Arts") of visiting artists in jazz, which is available to students and scholars through the Morse Music and Media Collection, Lamont Library.
+The Office for the Arts maintains a recording archive (search for "Office for the Arts"+jazz) of visiting artists in jazz, which is available to students and scholars through the Harvard Library HOLLIS system.
 "The Tom Everett Collection of Jazz Manuscripts," at the Eda Kuhn Loeb Music Library, houses works commissioned by the Harvard Jazz Bands.
 It is named for the long-time Harvard Bands Director and founder of Jazz at Harvard.